veltzer/myworld-php/apache_ssl/README.txt

 The output of this folder is the 'veltzer.pem' and the 'veltzer.key' which should be placed in the /etc/ssl/certs and /etc/ssl/private folders.

-These are references by lines in an apache virtual host defintion like this:
+These are referenced by lines in an apache virtual host defintion like this:

 <VirtualHost ...>